LironL99/portfolio/Arduino-Projects/Sonar_Servo_Project/README.md

 - **Servo Motor (SG90)**: Controlled via a PWM-capable digital pin (pin 9) to adjust the angle based on distance measurements.
 - **Ultrasonic Sensor (HC-SR04)**: Connected to pins 7 and 8 (trigPin and echoPin) to measure distance.
 The trigger pin sends a pulse, and the echo pin receives the reflected signal.
 - **Potentiometer (B10K)**: Connected to analog pin A0 to dynamically control the delay time between servo movements, allowing user input to adjust the speed of scanning.
-- **Red LEDs**: Connected to pins 10, 11, and 12 to provide visual feedback based on the measured distance.
+- **Red LEDs**: Connected to pins 10, 11, and 12 to provide visual feedback based on the measured distance. **Each LED is connected with a 220-ohm resistor to limit the current.**
 - **Processing Environment**: Used to visualize the distance data.
 The sketch continuously reads distance data from the serial port and updates a radar-like display that shows the current distance in a circular format.

 ### 2. Main Functionality